Homeopathy is one of the most common complementary therapies used by people with cancer.

 Homeopathic remedies come as tablets, granules, powders or liquid.
 You take them by mouth or as creams or drops.
 Your therapist will let you know how to take your remedies and how often.

 They’ll also let you know when to go back for a check up to see if your condition has improved.
-If you have a long lasting (chronic) condition you may need to go back a few times to find the best remedy to help you.
+If you have a long lasting (chronic) condition they may suggest you go back a few times.

 To make best use of these follow up appointments, your homeopath may ask you to keep a record of any changes in your symptoms or condition.

 You can buy homeopathic remedies over the counter at the chemist or in health food shops to treat minor ailments.
-A pharmacist might be able to advise you on those that are safe to use.
 Remember though, that these remedies will not be specifically tailored for you.

 You can also buy homeopathic remedies over the internet.
 We advise that you don't do this because there is no guarantee that you will receive the correct remedy or that it will be of good quality.